teharrison/narrative/Readme.md

 Alternate Installation Procedure
 --------------------------------

-This is an EXPERIMENTAL way to install, which assumes you have the virtualenv already set up and active.
+This is an simpler way to install, tailored for devs who are already comfortable with setting up their own virtual environments (virtualenvs).

-    make -f Makefile.narrative
+1. Set up and activate your desired virtualenv.

-That is it -- the script file generated is called "run_notebook" instead of "run_notebook.sh", and does not require the extra "notebook" argument, so:
+2. Install: `make -f Makefile.narrative`

-    run_notebook
+3. Run: `run_notebook`